FayCarsons/ocaml-shades/readme.md

 To preview palettes, clone the repo (or copy the HTML file in the root) and serve it locally.

-This library does not use any sort of versioning as it will likely not change and in the case it does palettees will be added but not removed.
+This library does not use any sort of versioning as it will likely not change, and in the case it does palettees will be added but not removed.